 One way to take care of a child with a disability is by setting up a trust that will take care of their interests as minor children.
 But children with disabilities may benefit more from certain special needs trusts, especially when they reach adulthood.
 These trusts can hold financial assets for people with disabilities while allowing them to remain eligible for state or federal medical benefits, according to HG.org Legal Resources.

-As part of the future planning for children with disabilities, certain special needs trusts can be set up to hold financial assets for these children.
-This may allow them to obtain eligibility for state or federal medical benefits.
-The OBRA trust protects their financial resources from being taken by a state Medicaid agency as a public treasury reimbursement for benefits that have already been paid out to them.
+The OBRA trust is a good example of a special needs trust.
+The OBRA 93 special needs trust protects the beneficiary’s financial resources from being taken by a state Medicaid agency as a public treasury reimbursement for benefits that have already been paid out to them.

-When the disabled individual dies, any assets remaining in his OBRA trust will go to the government.
-These funds will act as reimbursement for expenses the government paid for the disabled person during his life.
-After the government reimbursement, any remaining assets will transfer to whatever organization or person was named as remainder beneficiary.
+Any assets remaining in the OBRA trust will go to the government when the disabled individual dies.
+These funds will act as reimbursement for expenses the government paid for the disabled person during their lifetime.
+Any remaining assets after government reimbursement will transfer to whatever organization or person was named as the remainder beneficiary.

 Cynthia Gaffney has spent over 20 years in finance with experience in valuation, corporate financial planning, mergers & acquisitions consulting and small business ownership.
 She has worked as a financial writer for online finance publications since 2011, including eHow Money, The Motley Fool, and Sapling.com.
 She has also edited for several online finance publications, including The Balance, Opposing Views:Money, Synonym:Money, and Zacks.com.
 A Southern California native, Cynthia received her Bachelor of Science degree in finance and business economics from USC.